Whiggism: Origins of the term

-Quickly following the adoption of "whig" as the name of a political faction, the word "whiggism" was already in use by the 1680s.
+Quickly following the adoption of "Whig" as the name of a political faction, the word "Whiggism" arose from the appendage of the suffix "-ism", creating a term for the Whigs' political ideology.
+It was already in use by the 1680s.
 In 1682, Edmund Hickeringill published his History of Whiggism.
 In 1702, writing satirically in the guise of a Tory, Daniel Defoe asserted: "We can never enjoy a settled uninterrupted Union and Tranquility in this Nation, till the Spirit of Whiggisme, Faction, and Schism is melted down like the Old-Money".
 The name probably originates from a shortening of Whiggamore referring to the Whiggamore Raid.